SERI-CS/pre-coding-analysis/README.md

 Files:

 * `pre-coding analysis_final`: students' pre-coding activities and its relation to behavioral delay and performance outcomes.
-(Developed by J. Zhang)
-* `updated_SIGCSE 2024 precoding`: students' pre-coding activities and its relation to behavioral delay and performance outcomes using adjusted B-H correction. (developed by J. Zhang and E. Cloude)
+* `updated_SIGCSE 2024 precoding`: students' pre-coding activities and its relation to behavioral delay and performance outcomes.